cerbos/tutorial/src/04-calling-cerbos/README.md

 # Calling Cerbos

-Now that we know the policies are valid, it is time to make our first call to Cerbos to make an authorization check.
+Now that you know the policies are valid, it is time to make your first call to Cerbos to make an authorization check.

 ## Starting Cerbos
-To start we need to launch the server like we did in the previous section:
+To start you need to launch the server:

 ```sh
 # Using Container